How to Stop Caster Wheels from Rolling: Best Practices

 Below are some simple solutions on how to stop caster wheels from rolling.

 The simplest method is to just place a rug under where the wheels are rolling.
 The padding and texture of the rug will keep the wheels from moving unexpectedly when someone applies a small amount of pressure.
 Using a rug is an effective solution if you have an office chair that you want to stop from rolling.
 If you don’t have a rug, you can move your chair or cart to a room with carpeted floors.

 Buy Locking Casters

-For industrial applications, you can buy locking casters.
+For industrial applications, including those involving rack casters, you can buy locking casters.
 Locking casters have a small switch on the side that you can engage to stop the wheels from turning.
 Locking casters are one of the most effective methods to prevent casters from rolling unexpectedly.
 There are two main types of locking casters: Cam locks consist of a small metal plate that swivels into position, while vertical shaft locks are mounted under the yoke base of the caster.
 They lock the wheel into place and are primarily used for heavy-duty applications.

 Use Braking Casters

 Instead of locking casters, you can also use braking casters.
 Braking casters have a small lever on the side of the caster that you can depress to slow the wheels.
 When you want the wheels to roll again, you release the pressure on the level, and the brake will let up.
 Braking casters are a good idea because you can engage and disengage them easier than locking casters.
 This feature makes them useful if you are just trying to stabilize on uneven ground.